 Lizza Robb, MSW, PCC

 Lizza is professional certified coach, organizational consultant, and Director of Research at Redshift Leadership, a global consultancy that specializes in leadership and culture.
+Lizza is passionate about supporting people to transcend discomfort and division to create–and sustain–connections that honor the humanity of every human.

-As Director of Research Lizza administrates Redshift Leadership’s Departmental and Organizational Inquiry Studies.
+As Director of Research, Lizza administrates Redshift Leadership’s Departmental and Organizational Inquiry Studies.
 Through in-depth analysis of qualitative interviews conducted with multiple stakeholders, the Redshift Leadership team creates a robust picture of an organization’s level of engagement, identifying underlying issues related to organizational identity, culture, values, and performance that both help and hinder success.
 A report of findings provides a clear framework for identifying immediate, short-term, and long-term areas of focus.

 As a speaker and facilitator, Lizza’s sessions reflect her deep immersion in the neuroscience of connection and collaboration.
 Lizza synthesizes these findings into energizing, interactive sessions that highlight the intersection of feeling our best with doing our best work.